xDhruboVai/Ali-Asgar-Associates/README.md

-  # Ali Asgar & Associates

-  This is a code bundle for Ali Asgar & Associates.
-The original project is available at https://www.figma.com/design/cqsmo1Oma9TiO88WDVqSER/Ali-Asgar---Associates.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.